MELISSA BLOCK, Host:

 NPR's David Greene reports.

-Prime Minister DAVID CAMERON (United Kingdom): We all know a truth about libraries, which is those that will succeed are the ones when they wake up to the world of new technology, of the Internet and everything else, and investment goes in.
+DAVID CAMERON: We all know a truth about libraries, which is those that will succeed are the ones when they wake up to the world of new technology, of the Internet and everything else, and investment goes in.
 That is what needs to happen.

 GREENE: The Labour Party's Ed Miliband saw the opening.

-Mr. ED MILIBAND (Leader of the Opposition, United Kingdom): Speaker, only this prime minister could blame the libraries for closing.
+ED MILIBAND: Speaker, only this prime minister could blame the libraries for closing.

 GREENE: Are you returning all of them?

 RICHARDSON: Yeah, we're returning all of them, yes, yeah.
 We took them out a couple of weeks ago.
 There's various bits in there, some for the boys, some for me, some for my boyfriend.